kapcus/dbchanger/README.md

 line of sql code will be inserted for each user assigned into the group and placeholder value will be replaced with user name.

+Available Installation statuses:
+* `N` = `New` - initial status which means installation can start
+* `P` = `Pending` - status signaling that at least one pending installation fragment exists
+* `I` = `Installed` - all installation fragments were successfully installed
+* `R` = `Rolled back` - all installation fragments were successfully rolled back
+* `C` = `Cancelled` - all installation fragments were cancelled

+Available Installation fragment statuses:
+* `N` = `New` - initial status which means installation fragment is ready for installation
+* `P` = `Pending` - status signaling that installation of this installation fragment already started but something wrong happened
+* `I` = `Installed` - installation fragment has been successfully installed
+* `R` = `Rolled back` - installation fragment has been successfully rolled back
+* `C` = `Cancelled` - installation fragment has been cancelled

 Installation
 ---------
-1] Install dbchanger with all necessary dependencies with
+1] Install DbChanger with all necessary dependencies with
 ```
 composer require kapcus/dbchanger
 ```

-2] run `dbchanger/misc/create_master_sql.sql` in your database instance where central dbchanger logic will run.
+2] run [create_master_sql.sql](misc/create_master_sql.sql) in your database instance where DbChanger is to be installed.
-(you need to be able to create table, trigger, sequence, see `dbchanger/misc/grants.sql`)
+(you need to be able to create table, trigger, sequence, see [grants.sql](misc/grants.sql))

-3] Move `dbchanger/misc/config.local.neon.example` into `dbchanger/config.local.neon` and setup dbchanger.database section (this is where database for central dbchanger logic will be running).
+3] Move [config.local.neon.example](misc/config.local.neon.example) into `dbchanger/config.local.neon` and setup dbchanger.database section (this is where database for central DbChanger logic will be running).

-4] run this to verify if dbchanger is properly installed and configured
+4] run this to verify if DbChanger is properly installed and configured
 ```
 php bin/console.php dbchanger:check
 ```